Geonkick-Synthesizer/geonkick/doc/Geonkick_User_Guide.md

 The instrument envelope area displays:

-- **Instrument graph:** Shows the real-time synthesized instrument sound graph.
+- **Instrument graph:** Shows the real-time synthesized instrument sound wave form.
 - **Envelopes:** Various types of envelopes displayed on top of the instrument sound graph.
 - **Envelope points:** Can be added, removed, and moved by the user.
 Display the values of the envelopes points and also have a context input for the value (Ctrl + left mouse double-click on the point).
 - **Envelope Path Label:** Shows the current selected envelope type and category.
 For example, "L1/OSC1/AMPL" means the amplitude envelope of Layer 1 of Oscillator 1.
 - **Buttons "L1", "L2", "L3":** Set the envelope area to display only the envelopes for Layer 1, 2, or 3.
 - When hovering over/selecting an envelope point, it displays the point's coordinates (value, time) in the bottom right corner area.
+- Scroll up/down to zoom in/out the envelope area along the time axis.
+Also, drag left/right to move the zoomed area.
+- A label "1:x" that shows the zoom factor.

 #### Envelope Points